sodadata/docs/soda/quick-start-dev.md

 The instructions below offer Data Engineers an example of how to use <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> to execute SodaCL checks for data quality on data in a Snowflake data source.

-For context, the example assumes that a team of people with access to a GitHub repository can collaborate to write tests for data quality in SodaCL checks YAML files.
-With each new PR, or commit to an existing PR, in the repo that adds a transformation or makes changes to a dbt model, for example, a GitHub Action executes a Soda scan for data quality and presents the results of the scan in a comment in the pull request, and in the Soda platform.
+For context, the example assumes that a team of people use GitHub to collaborate on managing data ingestion and transformation with dbt.
+In the same repo, team members can collaborate to write tests for data quality in SodaCL checks YAML files.
+With each new PR, or commit to an existing PR, in the repo that adds a transformation or makes changes to a dbt model, a GitHub Action executes a Soda scan for data quality and presents the results of the scan in a comment in the pull request, and in the Soda platform.

 Where the scan results indicate an issue with data quality, Soda notifies the team via a notification in Slack so that they can investigate and address any issues before merging the PR into production.

-Borrow from this guide to connect to your own data source, set up a GitHub Action job, and execute your own relevant tests for data quality.
+Borrow from this guide to connect to your own data source, set up a GitHub Action job, and execute your own relevant tests for data quality to prevent issues in production.

 (Not quite ready for this big gulp of Soda? 🥤Try [taking a sip]({% link soda/quick-start-sip.md %}), first.)